-Important: Modifying the category slug will affect the URL of all posts assigned for that category.
+Changing the category slug will affect the URL of posts assigned to that category.
 This can lead to “page not found” errors when visitors click on links to posts published elsewhere.

-For this reason, it’s best to invest time into planning your categories before publishing content, and avoid changing the post category slug afterward if at all possible, especially after your posts and pages have already been indexed in the search engines.
+For this reason, it’s best to invest time into planning your categories before publishing content, and avoid changing the category slug afterward if at all possible, especially after your site is established.

 In WordPress, all posts must be assigned to a category.
-If you do not assign a post to a category, WordPress will automatically attribute your post to “Uncategorized” …
+If you do not assign a post to a category, WordPress will assign your post automatically to “Uncategorized” …

 The default category cannot be deleted.

 Publishing posts under a category named ‘Uncategorized’ not only creates unattractive URLs, but URLs that are not very effective in terms of helping your site’s SEO (Search Engine Optimization)…

 (Publishing posts under the ‘uncategorized’ category is not recommended)

 Instead of publishing posts as “uncategorized”, let’s make the category a little more meaningful to your site readers and better for search engines too.

 Hover over the “Uncategorized” entry and click on the ‘Quick Edit’ link …

 (Category menu: Uncategorized – Quick Edit)